writetome51/public-array-container/README.md

 import { PublicArrayContainer } from '@writetome51/public-array-container';

-PublicArrayContainer is a TypeScript abstract class that is a dependency of the
+PublicArrayContainer is a TypeScript abstract class meant to be extended by array-manipulating classes.
-PublicArray class  ( package:  @writetome51/public-array ).

 Its constructor requires an array argument.
 It has no methods.
 It has 1 property:

-data : any[] // read-writable
+    data : any[] // read-writable (this contains the actual array)

 Usage Example: